AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/payments/patch-for-amazon-pay-checkout-issue-in-magento-2.3.5-p1.md

 To resolve this issue and remove the error, we have created a [patch](assets/BUNDLE-2554_EE_2.3.5-p1.composer.patch.zip).

-<ins>Steps to reproduce</ins>:
+<u>Steps to reproduce</u>:

 1. Start checkout with Amazon Pay.
 1. Login as Amazon Pay customer.
 1. Select shipping method and proceed to payment step.
 1. Try to change credit card to a different one.

-<ins>Expected result</ins>: A different credit card is selected as payment method without an error.
+<u>Expected result</u>: A different credit card is selected as payment method without an error.

-<ins>Actual result</ins>: The error message appears: *"Please contact this merchant for help completing your order."*
+<u>Actual result</u>: The error message appears: *"Please contact this merchant for help completing your order."*

 ## Solution